tigera/docs/calico-enterprise/network-policy/beginners/simple-policy-cnx.mdx

   * k8s-node2
   * k8s-master

 Where you see references to these in the text below, substitute for your actual node names.
+You can find what nodes are on your cluster with `kubectl get nodes`

 ### Configure Namespaces